tanglebones/pg_tuid/README.md

 - I've no idea how to test the shmem and lwlock logic.
 So far my manual testing indicates it is working fine, but a more throughout real world test should be carried out.

+- Compatability with various versions of *nix and postgresql isn't tested for the pg_c version.
+While I've tried to only use code that is specific to what postgresql already supports there is always a chance it won't compile or work on a particular *nix or that postgresql will break/change the functions I'm depending on.
+If you run into problems with any of the version please file an issue and I will take a look at fixing it.
+You really only need the C code version if you plan to generate a lot of tuids quickly (it is ~100x faster than the sql version).